Rental Assistance - COVID-19 Rent Relief Program

 Please stay tuned to DCP's social media and this page for program information and updates.

-You may qualify if your annual income is within the income limits on the table below.
-They are based on household size and your county.
+You may qualify if your annual income is within the income limits outlined on the table below.
 If you can afford to pay your rent from income of any sort or from savings or other liquid assets, you are not eligible.
 The chart below is for the counties listed and by household family size.

 1 $39,400 $37,700